egorssed/You-are-what-you-eat/docs/index.md

 The difference in population of wards for 2014 and 2013 is small, only 11 wards show more than a 5% change in population count.
 However, 111 wards show a difference larger than 5% for 2011.
 With this, we conclude that the population in those 111 wards changed significantly.
-This change in population might also influence other demographic factors.
+This population change might also influence other demographic factors.
 Therefore, we exclude these wards for the following analyses.
 The remaining wards do not seem to have changed much in terms of population numbers.
 Thus, we assume that other demographic markers did not significantly change as well.